Nuh Ibrahim

-Nuh Ibrahim (Arabic: نوح ابراهيم) (1913 - 28 October 1938), he is called "the popular poet of the 1936 revolution" and "student of the Qassam", he was a Palestinian folk poet, a singer, a composer, and a fighter.
-He was born in Haifa in Palestine.
+Nuh Ibrahim (Arabic: نوح ابراهيم) (1913 - 28 October 1938), sometimes referred to as "the popular poet of the 1936 revolution" and "student of Qassam", was a Palestinian folk poet, a singer, a composer, and a fighter.
+He was born in Haifa in British Mandate Palestine.
 He started writing poetry at an early age.

 Nuh Ibrahim expressed the conscience of his people in a smooth tone, with an easy, lyrical, understandable language, approaching ordinary speech, showing his love of the nation, calling for its defense, and urging people to revolt.
-His poetry represented the beginning of the golden age of Palestinian folk poetry, and he carried with his contemporaries among the popular poets such as: Farhan Salam, Abu Saeed Al-Hattini and Saud Al-Asadi the concern of Palestinian society, and its revolutionary resistance against the British occupation and the Zionist settlement in the thirties of the last century.
+His poetry represented the beginning of the golden age of Palestinian folk poetry, and he carried with his contemporaries among the popular poets such as: Farhan Salam, Abu Saeed Al-Hattini and Saud Al-Asadi the concern of Palestinian society, and its revolutionary resistance against the British occupation and the Zionist settlement during the 1936-1939 Arab revolt in Palestine.

 Nuh Ibrahim composed a large number of popular songs and poems all around Palestinian and Arab national and political issues and events during that period.
 Until today people sing some of his songs.

 Biography

 His family

 Nuh was born in the Wadi Nisnas neighborhood in the city of Haifa in House No. 30.
 His father was Palestinian, he worked in the municipality of Haifa.
 His mother was from Cretan her name is Zaida.
 She was a captivity woman who was brought from the island of Crete to the port of Haifa in the Ottoman era.
 Sheikh Abd al-Salam Ahmad Abu al-Hija who was from the village of Ein Hod (Haifa district) gave her to a young relative named Hussein Abu al-Hija who lived in Haifa, so he married her.
 Then she gave birth to her first child, Mustafa, but her husband died shortly after his son's birth.
-Then Mrs. Zaida married Nuh's father, who lived in the Wadi Nisnas neighborhood of Haifa and owned a house with two floors.
+Then Zaida married Nuh's father, who lived in the Wadi Nisnas neighborhood of Haifa and owned a house with two floors.
 She gave birth to (Nuh) and his sister (Badiaa).
 Then his father was martyred after 4 years of marriage when Nuh was young.
 His family lived in poverty after him, their only income was from the rent of the first floor of the house, which was rented to Hajj Muhammad Abd al-Qadir Abu al-Hija.

-At a later stage, Badia, Nuh's sister, got married and gave birth to two daughters, while his mother, Zaida, emigrated to Beirut during the events of the Nakba in 1948, and died there in 1952.
+At a later stage, Badia, Nuh's sister, got married and gave birth to two daughters, while his mother, Zaida, emigrated to Beirut, Lebanon during the events of the Nakba in 1948, and died there in 1952.